binarymist/command-line/git.md

      ```
      git fetch [origin|upstream] pull/[id]/head:<pr-branch-n>
      ```

-  2. Unless you simply want to merge the pull request, switch to the new branch that's based on this pull request:
+     * If you simply want to merge the pull request:
         ```
+        git checkout main
+        git merge <pr-branch-n>
+        git push [origin|upstream] main # This will merge the pull request
+        # Delete branch <pr-branch-n>
+        git branch -d <pr-branch-n>
+        # If it was your pull request you can now also delete the local branch that it was based on:
+        git branch -d <binarymist/my-feature>
+        # And the local remote-tracking branch and origins remote
+        # git push [origin|upstream] --delete <binarymist/my-feature>
+        ```
+     * If you want to work on the pull request, switch to the new branch that's based on this pull request:
+        1. ```
            git checkout <pr-branch-n>
            ```

-  3. Do any required testing.
+        2. Do any required testing.
            If you want to make changes to the `pr-branch-n` branch, don't, instead create a branch from it (let's call it `binarymist/pr-branch-n`) and make changes to that branch instead.
            If the pull request code changes and you want to get the latest changes:

            While on the `pr-branch-n` branch:
            ```
            git pull upstream pull/[id]/head
            ```

-  4. If you made changes to the branched `binarymist/pr-branch-n` branch, you can now rebase on `pr-branch-n`
+        3. If you made changes to the branched `binarymist/pr-branch-n` branch, you can now rebase on `pr-branch-n`
-  5. Once you have finished making changes to `binarymist/pr-branch-n` and you have rebased to your up to date `pr-branch-n` branch, switch to `pr-branch-n` and merge `binarymist/pr-branch-n`
+        4. Once you have finished making changes to `binarymist/pr-branch-n` and you have rebased to your up to date `pr-branch-n` branch, switch to `pr-branch-n` and merge `binarymist/pr-branch-n`
-  6. When you're ready, you can push the `pr-branch-n` branch:
+        5. When you're ready, you can push the `pr-branch-n` branch:
            ```
            git push origin <pr-branch-n>
            ```

 ## Git Workflows